AndyFrancois/AndyFrancois/README.md

 **Virtualization:** UTM / VMware / VirtualBox

 ## 📌 Currently Working On
+- Practicing AD, DNS, and GPO setup in Windows Server environments
-- Building a SIEM lab for log ingestion and alerting
+- Building a GitHub portfolio with lab-based sysadmin tasks
-- Automating user provisioning with PowerShell
+- Learning to automate basic tasks with PowerShell and bash
+- Exploring Ubuntu Server and user/permission management

 <!--